lsolano/docs/nunit/Assert.Throws.md

 **Assert.Throws** may be used with a constraint argument, which is applied to the actual exception thrown, or with the Type of exception expected.
-The Type format is available in both both a non-generic and generic form.
+The Type format is available in both a non-generic and generic form.

 If the code under test is async, you must use [[Assert.ThrowsAsync]].